christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

     time.sleep(1)                  # wait 1 second
 ```

-This is what is called an infinate loop - a loop that will never stop executing.
+This is what is called an infinite loop - a loop that will never stop executing.
 To terminate the program, you have to click the red square stop button located in the top right corner of the Spyder Console.

 #### Controlling LED brightness
 Imagine if the above code was executed with a very small delay between each the LED was turned on and off.
 It is going to appear as though the LED is half as bright, as it only turned on half the time.
 By altering the ratio of time the LED is on to how long it is off, we can further control the brightness of the LED.

-The function `analogWrite` continouly turns the output on and off, with a duty cycle spesified by the second argument to the function.
+The function `analogWrite` continuously turns the output on and off, with a duty cycle specified by the second argument to the function.
 D = 255 corresponds to a duty cycle of 100% (fully on), and D = 0 corresponds to a duty cycle of 0% (fully off).

 Alter your code to use the analog print function.
 It could look something like this.